Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 </p>

 ## <p align="center">Title: Does Weather in Indiana Impact If and When a Home Is Sold? </p>
-## <p align="center">Participants: Allyson Taylor, Benedicta Justin, James Martin, & Michael Davis</p>
+## <p align="center">Participants: Allyson Taylor, Benedicta Justin, James Martin & Michael Davis</p>

 ## Aims:

-•	AIM 1: Evaluate existing data from the Indiana Property Disclosure datasets.
+•	AIM 1: Evaluate existing data from the Indiana Property Disclosure datasets

-•	AIM 2: Analyze data for weather, home sales, and Census data to find correlations within each dataset.
+•	AIM 2: Analyze data for weather, home sales, and Census data to find correlations within each dataset

-•	AIM 3: Design tables and utilize Open Weather Map (API), Kaggle (CSV), U.S. Census (API).
+•	AIM 3: Design tables and utilize Open Weather Map (API), Kaggle (CSV), U.S. Census (API)

 •	AIM 4: Utlilize Analysis tools such as: Json | Python | CSV | pgAdmin 4

-•	AIM 5: Provide data on if weather impacts the home sales in Indiana.
+•	AIM 5: Provide data on if weather impacts the home sales in Indiana

 ## Impact and Intended Results